Betty Kyallo: Personal life

-She has one daughter by the name Ivanna.
+She has one daughter by the name Ivanna with her ex-husband Dennis Okari.

-In 2020 when COVID-19 pandemic hit, Kyallo together with her sister and players of Nairobi City Stars F.C were involved in a charity mission organised by the Jonathan Jackson Foundation.
-They gave out food and other necessities to families in need at Kibera.
+In 2020 when the COVID-19 pandemic hit, Kyallo together with her sister and players of Nairobi City Stars were involved in a charity mission organised by the Jonathan Jackson Foundation (JJF).They gave out food and other necessities to families in need at Kibera.

+Betty Kyalo married Internet personality Dennis Okari on October 2, 2015 in a private events-only ceremony held in karenHowever, the couple divorced six months later.

+Betty Kyalo has had controversial relationships over the years.In 2017, she was rumored to be dating the then governor for Mombasa county Ali Hassan Joho.
+However the two would break up and Betty would discuss their relationship later on.